Bread, cheese (in wax!), fresh basil, and the very first of the tomatoes!

 And now, lunch is over and I must move the plate and return to the manuscript underneath.

-1 Comment on “Still life with tomatoes and manuscript”
+One response to “Still life with tomatoes and manuscript”

 What a pretty lunch!
 I’ve been getting local (maybe heirloom?) cherry tomatoes at the grocery store–orange, red yellow–so tasty with fresh basil.
 And I discovered goat milk mozzarella, so I’m all set.